Here we will see how to deal with the sphericity problem by using SPSS instead of StatView.

 bDesign: InterceptWithin Subjects Design: FACTOR1

-then a different test of sphericity (still useless):
+then a test of sphericity (basically useless, see below):

 Mauchly's Test of Sphericity